OpenPEPPOL/pracc/README.md

 On a local environment you can run the script [run_server.sh](./tools/bin/run_server.sh) or [run_server.cmd](./tools/bin/run_server.cmd) depending on your operating system.
 This script creates a docker image build by the [Dockerfile](./Dockerfile) with an image name pracc.

 #### GitHub
 A GitHub-Action is triggered when pushing to github.
 Those actions are defined in [build.yml](./.github/workflows/build.yml).
-The action creates a docker image and pushes it to hub.docker.com to the repository beschaffungsamt/peppol-pracc-site.
-The version is set to the branch name.
+The action creates a docker image and pushes it to [beschaffungsamt/peppol-pracc-site](https://hub.docker.com/r/beschaffungsamt/peppol-pracc-site).
+The tag is set to the branch name.